Skip to main content Skip to navigation Skip to footer

 Monitoring

-Rediacc provides built-in monitoring commands to inspect machine health, running containers, services, repository status, and system diagnostics.
+Rediacc ships monitoring commands for machine health, running containers, services, repository status, and system diagnostics.

 Machine Health

-Get a comprehensive health report for a machine:
+Get a full health report for a machine:

 rdc machine health --name server-1